Rakibul-Islam-Nahim/space_Dash/README.md

 * [Usage](#usage)
 * [License](#license)

-##Prerequisites
+## Prerequisites
-1. Python 3: Ensure you have Python 3 installed on your system.
+1. Python3: Ensure you have Python 3 installed on your system.
 You can download it from https://www.python.org/downloads/.
 2. Verify you have the pip3 package manager installed and up-to-date.
 You can usually check this by running bash```$pip3 --version``` in your terminal.
 If not installed, refer to Python documentation for installation instructions.
   And you may consider to run this bash```$python -m pip install --upgrade pip```